Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 - Kupp has caught a touchdown pass versus the Buccaneers twice, and had multiple TDs in one of those games.

-- At 1.5 passing TDs conceded per game, the Buccaneers defense is ranked 13th in the NFL.
+- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 13th in the league.

 Recent Performances

-- In last week's matchup with the Cardinals, Kupp caught five passes for 61 yards and scored one touchdown.

-- Kupp has 18 catches on 21 targets for 274 yards and three touchdowns in his last three games, averaging 91.3 yards per game.
+- Kupp has reeled in 18 passes (21 targets) for 274 yards (91.3 per game) and has three touchdowns over his last three games.

 Kupp's Los Angeles Teammates